kubecost/docs/install-and-configure/advanced-configuration/user-management-saml/okta-saml-integration.md

 ## Troubleshooting

 You can look at the logs on the aggregator and cost-model containers.
-In this example, the assumption is that the prefix for Kubecost groups is kubecost_This script is currently a work in progress.
+In this example, the assumption is that the prefix for Kubecost groups is `kubecost_`.
+This script is currently a work in progress.

 `kubectl logs deployment/kubecost-cost-analyzer -c cost-model --follow |grep -v -E 'resourceGroup|prometheus-server'|grep -i -E 'group|xmlname|saml|login|audience|kubecost_'`